-In standby mode, press the MENU (left) soft key (), then press (for Tools) and end for Today.
+In standby mode, press the MENU (ox) key, then press (for Tools) and (for Tools)

-Tip: To launch Today using a voice command - In standby mode, press the 🚾 key.
-When the phone prompts, "Say a command."
+Tip: To launch Today using a voice command - In standby mode, press and hold the the phone prompts, "Say a command."
 Say "Today" into the microphone.